thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 - `cd` into your project directory and run `npm install`.
 - Make sure you have docker & docker-compose installed on your machine
 - Create a `.env` file and copy the contents of `.env.example` into it.
-- Run `npm run infrastructure:up` to start the database and the redis instances
+- Run `npm run infrastructure:up` to start the database and the Redis instances
 - Run `npm run dev` to start the development server.
 - Open your browser to `http://localhost:3333/docs` to see the API documentation with the existing endpoints.